beta-europe/www.beta-europe.org/_pages/contact.md

 You can also create a national BETA organisation and/or organise your own MEU simulation in your city with like-minded people and friends.
 BETA will gladly support your project and help you throughout the whole process.

-For any further inquiries on how to start your own project, please contact our Head of Concept and Partnerships, Ms. Hanna Pieńczykowska - [h.pienczykowska@beta-europe.org](h.pienczykowska@beta-europe.org)
+For any further inquiries on how to start your own project, please contact our Head of Concept and Partnerships, Mr. Rémi Carton - [r.carton@beta-europe.org](h.pienczykowska@beta-europe.org)

 ## Become a partner